Dictionary » Positive Words » Kudos – Meaning, Definition, Synonyms and Antonyms

 Kudos means praise, honor, or recognition given for someone’s achievement or good work.

-it is a word used to show respect, honor, or congratulations to someone for doing something well.
+It is a word used to show respect, honor, or congratulations to someone for doing something well.
 It expresses appreciation for a good action, achievement, or effort.
-When someone receives kudos, it means they are being recognized and valued for their success.
-Words similar to kudos include praise, respect, credit, recognition, congratulations, and admiration.
+When someone receives kudos, they are being recognized and valued for their success.
+Words and phrases similar to kudos include praise, respect, credit, recognition, congratulations, and admiration.

 Definition:

 Kudos is a noun that means praise, recognition, or honor given to someone for an achievement or a job well done.
-It is often used to express approval
+It’s often used to show approval and to highlight effort, improvement, or results.

 Therefore, when people offer kudos, they create an environment of support, encouragement, and motivation.